 Digital Object Identifier (DOI)

 Golomski, Casey, "Generational Inversions: 'Working' for Social Reproduction amid HIV in Swaziland" (2014).
-Anthropology Scholarship.
+African Journal of AIDS Research.
 15.